 Your kitty may want you to play during the night because they’re quite simply bored with nothing better to do.
 Boredom is especially prevalent in indoor cats who don’t partake in scavenging.

 To alleviate their boredom, you’ve got to step in.
 Go any old cardboard boxes lying around?
 Bring them out of storage for your cat to destroy, then.
 Cats love enclosed spaces to hunker down in and are even said to love the smell and texture of cardboard itself.
 Don’t have a cat scratching post for your pets to take out their energy on?
 Buy one!
 Kittens will love marking their territory and leaving pheromones behind on the objects they scratch.
 Finally, is there a stand-out window in your house that boasts an elevated view of the world around?
 We recommend buying a perch for your cat to observe the world from above like the royalty they are.
 Seriously, there is so much you can do to stop your pet from going stir-crazy and ensuring they sleep right through the night.
+For more options head over to our guide on cat window perches.

 If These Techniques Aren’t Working, Call your Veterinarian